 • the specialty pharmacy you use

-• whether Taltz has a savings program (see the “Financial and insurance assistance” section below)
+• whether Taltz has a savings program (see the “Financial and insurance assistance” section)

-Taltz is given as a subcutaneous injection.
+You will receive Taltz as a subcutaneous injection.
 Your doctor will inject your first dose of Taltz in their office.
-After this, you or a caregiver can give the dose at home on your own.
+After this, you or a caregiver may be able to give your doses at home.
+Your doctor will show you how to do this.

 To find out what the cost of Taltz will be for you, talk with your doctor, pharmacist, or insurance provider.